 Gas is essential to our lives.
 While electrification is a good low-emissions solution for some parts of the economy, many vital industries rely on the high heat or chemical composition of gas.
 These include the glass, steel and cement sectors, along with chemical and petrochemical processing.

-Having a lower-emissions gas pipeline also provides consumers with more options for their homes, including cooking with gas and limitless hot water.
+For some industries, electrification may not yet be viable.
+Hydrogen offers a pathway to sustain production while reducing carbon emissions.
+Having a lower-emissions gas pipeline also provides consumers with more energy options for their homes, including cooking with gas and limitless hot water.

-Gas blending will help us to transition to a net zero energy sector
+Gas blending can help us to transition to a net zero carbon energy sector

 As much as we might like to immediately switch to renewable gas options, it is not technically or economically feasible for this to happen overnight.
-It would require billions of dollars in new infrastructure projects to develop and would take time.
-We need to transition to a net zero emissions energy sector in a way that balances the three corners of the ‘energy trilemma’:
+It would large scale investment in new infrastructure projects to develop and would take time.
+We need to transition to a net zero carbon emissions energy sector in a way that balances the three corners of the ‘energy trilemma’:

 -